-Minor Groove Binders (MGBs) are now vast group of compounds generally called from one molecule to another differs depending on the different changes created to the MGBs.
-The very first two compounds discovered were Distamycin A (Di Marco et al.,1962; Arcamone et al.,1964) and Netropsin (Martin et al 1957; Finlay et al.,1951).
-Distamycin A is now a well-known naturally occurring antibiotic which was isolated back in 1962 from the cultures of Streptomyces distallicus (DiMarco et al.,1962).
+Minor Groove Binders (MGBs) are now vast group of compounds generally called Lexitropsins.
+These polyamide heterocycles bind to the minor groove of the DNA (deoxyribonucleic acid) and therefore they are DNA binding ligands (Kennedy et al., 1999; Khalaf.,2009).
+The binding of these molecules differs from one molecule to another depending on the different changes created to the MGBs.
+The very first two compounds discovered were Distamycin A (Di Marco et al., 1962; Arcamone et al., 1964) and Netropsin (Martin et al 1957; Finlay et al.,1951).
+Distamycin A is now a well-known naturally occurring antibiotic which was isolated back in 1962 from the cultures of Streptomyces distallicus (DiMarco et al., 1962).